Macau Guia Race: History

-World Touring Car Championship

-The Guia Race of Macau has been the final round of the World Touring Car Championship since the series was relaunched in 2005.
-It often attracts local drivers competing alongside the series regulars, such as André Couto and Ao Chi Hong.

-The championship has been decided in Macau every year since 2005.
+TCR

+Since 2018, it has been run under the TCR championship banner, first as World Touring Car, then China Touring Car from 2020 to 2022.

+In 2023, it was part of the TCR World Tour, as the final round, with the top 8 TCR Asia Challenge drivers calculated by points be part of the race.

 Previous championship status

 Prior to being a World Touring Car Championship round, the Guia Race had previously been an FIA Championship round.
 In 1994, it was a round of the Asia-Pacific Touring Car Championship.
 The race also acted as a point scoring round for the Asian Touring Car Championship from 2000 to 2003.
+From 2005 to 2019, it was the final round of the World Touring Car Championship.
+It often attracts local drivers competing alongside the series regulars, such as André Couto and Ao Chi Hong.

 Technical regulation changes

 The race has run to different touring car rules as European touring car championships went through their own changes.
 The race was run to European Group 5 regulations in the early eighties, then adopted FIA Group A rules between 1983 and 1990.
 It then ran to DTM rules from 1991 to 1993 before changing to Super Touring rules in 1994.
 From 2000, it started using Super Production regulations until 2004, when it sampled Super 2000 machinery before being upgraded to a round of the FIA WTCC.

+Since 2018, it has been run to TCR regulations.